3.3.1sr1 - SRTC Procedure: Maintenance

 SRTC is classified as a small quantity generator of hazard waste and is in compliance with the Georgia EPA Division for the handling and disposal of all hazardous waste.
 All SRTC facilities have been inspected by the Georgia State Fire Marshall’s office for ADA compliance and issued Certificates of Occupancy for all buildings.

 A SRTC Emergency Operations Plan is in place and available to all employees and students.
 The Directors of Facilities investigate accidents involving maintenance staff for safe work practices.
 The SRTC Emergency Operations Plan is evaluated or revised at least once per year by the Safety Committee.

-The Vice President for Operations has the overall responsibility for ensuring this procedure is implemented.
+The Executive Director of Facilities has the overall responsibility for ensuring this procedure is implemented.